taterowney/seymour/README.md

 - We prefer not to write parentheses after quantifiers.
 - We do not write a space after `¬` but we write redundant parentheses around the negated expression unless it is a single token.
+- Orphaning parentheses is allowed.
+- We do not write `.1` and `.2` to access fields; write their names instead.